 Proposed Syllabus for ESM357/BA357

-Working title: Business perspectives on environmental issues
+Working title: Business Solutions for Environmental Problems

 Instructors: John Rueter, ESM and Darrell Brown SBA

 Purpose of the course:

 This course presents both environmental science and business perspectives on environmental issues, focusing on smaller scale problems that might be amenable to entrepreneurial solutions.
 Students will learn how to contextualize and analyze issues using tools that come from both disciplines and then how to meld these perspectives together in search of cost and scale effective approaches.
 The course focuses on environmental problems that could be addressed sustainably using local, small-scale, business models.